PEOPLE-INSIDE/people-inside/README.md

 - [Quick Start](#quick-start)

 ## PEOPLE INSIDE
-At meal time, there are too many people in a restaurant.
-So we have to wait in the restaurant.
+At the university meal time, too many people crowd into a restaurant.
+It's because there is a unified schedule.
+So sometimes we must go to another restaurant because there are no enough table.
+After all, it's a fool's errand.
+But, we don't have much time. o we have to wait in the restaurant.
 We want to check the number of indoor people in advance.
 PEOPLE INSIDE is **a real-time people counting system using ultrasonic sensors**.
 **Our system aims to measure indoor congestion metrics.**
 You can check the number of people with application.